joannaarreola/SQL/Layoffs Project/Layoffs.md

 ```
 **D. Change the date column to a date datatype**
 - First change the text string to a date, then cast to date datatype
+- All other columns were of the correct data type
 ```
 update layoffs_staging2
 set `date` = str_to_date(`date`, '%m/%d/%Y');